woox99/StackMatch/README.md

 ### <a href="http://3.133.91.182/" target="_blank">StackMatch.com</a>

 ## Overview
-* Scrapped technologies from 10,000+ companies and created M2M relationships between Tech <=> Company.
-Created a webscrapping tutorial on GitHub from the scripts used to scrape the technologies <a href="https://github.com/woox99/Builtin-WebScraper-Tutorial" target="_blank">here</a>.
+* Scraped technologies from 10,000+ companies and created M2M relationships between Tech <=> Company.
+Created a web scraping tutorial on GitHub from the scripts used to scrape the technologies <a href="https://github.com/woox99/Builtin-WebScraper-Tutorial" target="_blank">here</a>.
-* Employed the Django framework for the development of HTTP route handling and object-relational mapping to build the Stack Match application for a user friendly interface.
+* Employed the Django framework for the development of HTTP route handling and object-relational mapping to build the Stack Match application for a user-friendly interface.
-* Optimized deployment on AWS(EC2) coupled with Nginx server for rapid spin-up time & cost-effective deployment.
+* Optimized deployment on AWS (EC2) coupled with Nginx server for rapid spin-up time & cost-effective deployment.

 ## Tech Stack